lxgr-linux/pokete/wiki.md

 - Effect: None

 #### Cry
-So loud, it confuses the enemy.
+So loud that it confuses the enemy.

 - Type: [Normal](#types)
 - Minimum Level: 0